Chess endgame: Other endings with no pawns

 The endgame of king and three knights against king will not normally occur in a game, but it is of theoretical interest.
 The three knights win.

 Two of the most common pawnless endgames (when the defense has a piece in addition to the king) are (1) a queen versus a rook and (2) a rook and bishop versus a rook.
-A queen wins against a rook — see pawnless chess endgame#Queen versus rook.
+A queen wins against a rook — see Queen versus rook endgame.
 A rook and bishop versus a rook is generally a theoretical draw, but the defense is difficult and there are winning positions (see Rook and bishop versus rook endgame).